-A few weeks ago we had a “staycation” while our kids went to spend a few days with the grandparents, so we took advantage of being child free for a few days and headed out to hit some of the spots that we enjoy.
+A few weeks ago we had a “staycation” while our kids went to spend a few days with the grandparents.
+So of vourse we took advantage of being child free for a few days and headed out to hit some of the spots that we enjoy.
 One of those places we stopped at after a quiet dinner was a favorite old fashioned ice cream shop called Ted and Wally’s.

 Ted and Wally’s has all kinds of different unique flavors, and you better bet they let you try samples!
 One of those samples we tried was a vegan dark chocolate, that after we tasted it, we knew we had to come up with our own boozy version!
 After a little experimentation we came up with our Dark Chocolate Vegan Ice Cream with Rum and No Bake Gluten Free Rainbow Sprinkle Cookie Crumble!

 We have always loved homemade ice cream, with childhood memories of ice cream makers churning away and waiting for the delicious treat to freeze.
-While our homemade ice cream is always delicious the one place store bought always has us beat is when it comes to scooping!
+Homemade ice cream is always delicious.
+But, one place store bought always has us beat is when it comes to scooping!

-Our ice cream is never easy to scoop as it is always frozen solid as a rock so we spend way too much time trying to let the ice cream get soft enough to scoop it that it almost becomes melted soft serve!
+Our ice cream is never easy to scoop as it is always frozen solid as a rock.
+We spend way too much time trying to let the ice cream get soft enough to scoop it that it almost becomes melted soft serve!

 Thankfully last summer we discovered the magic of no churn ice cream!
 The no churn method worked really well for making super creamy, highly scoopable and very delicious homemade ice cream.
 Plus as a big bonus for us, it worked really well when you added in a little booze to create boozy no churn ice cream (our Chocolate Coffee Stout Ice Cream was to die for!)

-Our usual version of no churn ice cream is definitely not vegan, and as cocktail bloggers we don’t typically think about vegan when it comes to spirits, but we always are hearing from some of our readers about how they are interested in vegan boozy desserts.
+Our usual version of no churn ice cream is definitely not vegan.
+As cocktail bloggers we don’t typically think about vegan when it comes to spirits, but we always are hearing from some of our readers about how they are interested in vegan boozy desserts.

-After tasting such a great vegan ice cream at Ted and Wally’s where they have all the fun ice cream making toys like big churns and freezers where they can make real frozen treats, but here at home we don’t have those toys, so we decided to try to make a vegan no churn ice cream.
+After tasting such a great vegan ice cream at Ted and Wally’s we saw they have all the fun ice cream making toys like big churns and freezers where they can make real frozen treats!
+Of course, here at home we don’t have those toys, so we decided to try to make a vegan no churn ice cream.

 After doing a lot of research, we came up with a recipe that uses dark chocolate, coconut cream and vanilla and a little dark rum to round it up.
-The combination of dark chocolate and coconut is a real winner, and when you add in the nice brown sugar notes of a good dark rum, this combination is definitely a delicious frozen treat!
+The combination of dark chocolate and coconut is a real winner.
+Then when you add in the nice brown sugar notes of a good dark rum, this combination is definitely a delicious frozen treat!

-Of course no ice cream is complete without a little add in, so we decided to stick with the whole specialty diet thing and keep this vegan and and gluten free.
-We had a great recipe for a gluten free, vegan and paleo no bake cookie which we figured would be a nice addition of texture and flavor.
+Of course no ice cream is complete without a little add in.
+We decided to stick with the whole specialty diet thing and keep this vegan and and gluten free.
+We had a great recipe for a gluten free, vegan and paleo no bake cookie which we figured would be a nice addition.
+It would give some texture and flavor.
 Really how can you go wrong with coconut flour, maple syrup and peanut butter?

 Once we made up these fun sprinkle filled cookies, we froze them to make sure they could be crumbled easily.
 The real trick to incorporating something like a cookie crumble into the middle of the ice cream is to split the ice cream base into two parts and start to freeze them.

-Once the mixture has started to thicken up and can support some weight (the cookie crumbles) you can mix in the add ins and get them to suspend in the midst of the ice cream, and then layer in the other part of the mix on top!
+Once the mixture has started to thicken up and can support some weight (the cookie crumbles) you can mix in the add ins.
+This way, they suspend in the midst of the ice cream, and then layer in the other part of the mix on top!
 The result is a layered batch of ice cream where you get a bit of everything in each bite!

 The Dark Chocolate and Rum Vegan Ice Cream and the Rainbow Sprinkle Cookie Crumble makes for one delicious boozy treat that you definitely don’t have to feel guilty about!